A complete guide to media buying

 Programmatic advertising is particularly attractive to advertisers because of the ability to focus on key audience segments.
-Programmatic advertising uses workflow automation and machine learning algorithms to deliver the most effective ads to audiences based on a variety of signals, like demographics, shopping patterns and more.
+Programmatic advertising uses workflow automation and machine learning algorithms to deliver the most effective ads to audiences based on a variety of marketing signals, like demographics, shopping patterns, and more.

 Real-time bidding (RTB) is a way to buy ads programmatically.
 With RTB, advertisers can participate in an auction when an impression becomes available.
 If their bid wins the auction, their ad is displayed instantly on the publisher’s site.
 RTB is not only efficient, but it helps advertisers to focus on the most relevant inventory.